Physician Assistant, M.M.S.

 Application Deadline

-Applications for this program close November 1.
-Due to the CASPA verification process, it is recommended applications be submitted by Oct.
-15 to meet the November 1 deadline.
-Applicants who have met all requirements are encouraged to apply early between June and August.
+Applications for this program close November 1, meaning that applications must be completely VERIFIED by CASPA by November 1.
+Due to this verification process, it is recommended that applications are submitted to CASPA by October 15 to meet the November 1 deadline.
 Completed applications are reviewed in the order applications are received.

 Interview Process